-We don’t consume a lot of honey in our home so it’s not uncommon to find crystals develop in the jar before we get a chance to use it all.
-Is it still safe to eat?
-You bet!
-Here’s a simple trick that will dissolve those pesky granules along with some information about why the crystallization occurs.
+We don’t consume a lot of honey in our home so it’s not uncommon to discover that crystals have developed in the jar before we got the chance to use it all.

-- Place jar in a pot of warm water, set heat to medium-low and stir until crystals dissolve.
-You can also place the jar in a pot of hot water and leave it alone until it liquefies (not resting on heated element).
+- Alternatively, place the jar in a pot of hot water and leave it alone until it liquefies (keep off the stove element).

-- Quick Fix: You could also heat in the microwave for 30 seconds, stir well, allow to cool for 20 seconds then heat again for 30 seconds (if there are still granules needing to be dissolved).
+- Quick Fix: You could also zap in the microwave for 30 seconds, stir well, allow to cool for 20 seconds then zap again for 30 seconds (if there are still granules needing to be dissolved).
 Stir again and cool as noted before reheating (if required).

-After being melted, the granules will disappear for a time but they will return eventually if the honey hasn’t been consumed quickly enough.
-Simply repeat the heating process each time.
+After melting, the granules will disappear for a time but they do return eventually if the honey hasn’t been consumed quickly enough.
+Simply repeat the warming process as needed.

-Does crystallized honey mean it’s expired or is it still safe to eat?
-Honey doesn’t go bad but a shelf life of two years is a good rule of thumb (since storage conditions can affect taste of honey).
+Once liquid honey crystallizes does this mean it’s expired or is it still safe to eat?
+It doesn’t go bad but a shelf life of two years is a good rule of thumb (since storage conditions can affect the taste).

 Are the granules edible?
-Yes, they’ll melt slowly in your mouth and in fact, some people prefer their honey crystallized a bit.
+Yes, they’ll melt slowly in your mouth and in fact, some people prefer this sweet, crystallized treat.

-Why does honey become cloudy and grainy in the first place?
-Here’s a three page document from the National Honey Board Food Technology/Product Research Program [Update: removed since it's no longer online] it’s loaded with information.
-A quote:
+Why does it become cloudy and grainy in the first place?
+Here’s a quote from a three page pdf loaded with information:

 Did You Know: Honey can be frozen!
-If honey isn’t a hot ticket item in your pantry and is only used irregularly, try freezing it in small batches and remove as needed (thaw at room temperature).
+If this pantry staple isn’t a hot ticket item in your kitchen and is only used irregularly, try freezing in small batches and remove as needed (thawing slowly at room temperature).
 Freezing will help prevent it from crystallizing.